This Trauma Surgeon Survived Gun Violence. Now He's Taking On The NRA

 On deciding to become a trauma surgeon

 There was a very profound moment that happened during my recovery period that changed how I thought about what had just happened.
 I was standing in the bathroom looking at the mirror and I was looking at the scars that I had.
 At that point I still had the tracheostomy tube, and my father happened to be walking by and kind of peeked in.
-I think he saw the distraught look on my face and ...
-He said, "What happened was horrible, and either you can look at your scars and the tube that you have in your neck and feel sorry for yourself, or you can take this second opportunity and really make a difference for other people."
+I think he saw the distraught look on my face and ... he said, "What happened was horrible, and either you can look at your scars and the tube that you have in your neck and feel sorry for yourself, or you can take this second opportunity and really make a difference for other people."
 And it was that moment that really I think changed me for the rest of my life.

 On how his experience helps him talk to families of the victims of gun violence

 It's never easy.
 It's by far the worst part of my job, but it's part of my job.
-I think having been a victim and now a provider I have have a unique experience and I think one of the things I always try to do is to have empathy.
+I think having been a victim and now a provider I have a unique experience and I think one of the things I always try to do is to have empathy.
 I think that it's very different than sympathy — really being able to kind of put yourself in their shoes and what they must be feeling and going through.

 When I walk out there to talk to these families, I often will just kind of stand there for a little bit and just look through the waiting glass window, and it's difficult.
 Sometimes I know that what I'm about to do is going to completely change your life.
-And I look at their faces and ... these are all mothers, fathers, sisters, brothers that obviously care for this person has just been injured.
+And I look at their faces and ... these are all mothers, fathers, sisters, brothers that obviously care for this person who has just been injured.
 And so I try to be as empathetic as possible, and provide them with as comprehensive as possible a detail of what just took place.

 On sharing his personal story with patients